 I once interviewed with someone who naturally spoke super fast.
 I loved her energy, but because her words came out so rapid-fire a lot of our conversation consisted of me asking, “Could you repeat that?”

 Self-awareness is crucial when you’re talking on the phone.
 With only your voice to carry you through, you want to make sure everything you’re saying is clear and concise—so catch yourself when you start to ramble or chatter a mile a minute.
-If you have a stutter, for example, this is especially helpful to practice beforehand.

 19. Listen (and Sound Like You Are)